The Milwaukee Estuary Area of Concern Stakeholder Delegation

 Representatives of local governments within the AOC

-When available, an expert in the specific topic area will give a brief presentation meant to spur discussion among the SIG.
-These discussions can then be focused towards addressing the charge of the SIG, which is to provide stakeholder input into the delisting strategies and documentation.
+When available, an expert in the specific topic area will give a brief presentation meant to spur discussion among the Delegation.
+These discussions can then be focused towards addressing the charge of the Delegation, which is to provide stakeholder input into the delisting strategies and documentation.

-Furthermore, the SIG will also have the ability to endorse particular projects or strategies that are discussed at its meetings.
+Furthermore, the Delegation may endorse particular projects or strategies that are discussed at its meetings.
 Endorsement may be requested by project applicants for proposed projects.
-The SIG will serve as a platform for members of the greater community and technical experts to share information and their comments and concerns about proposed actions within the AOC.
+The Delegation will serve as a platform for members of the greater community and technical experts to share information and their comments and concerns about proposed actions within the AOC.

 1) Actively participate in meetings you choose to attend.

 2) Be a good steward of the AOC.

 3) Help support Delegation initiatives by providing timely feedback, generating new ideas, distributing materials, and sharing knowledge with others outside of the Delegation, particularly to the larger SIG.